vega/altair/doc/user_guide/large_datasets.rst

 DuckDB Integration
 ^^^^^^^^^^^^^^^^^^
 VegaFusion provides optional integration with `DuckDB`_.
-Because DuckDB can perform queries on pandas DataFrames without converting through Arrow, it's often faster than VegaFusion's default query engine which requires this conversion.
+Because DuckDB can perform queries on Pandas DataFrames without converting through Arrow, it's often faster than VegaFusion's default query engine which requires this conversion.
 See the `VegaFusion DuckDB`_ documentation for more information.